iioflow/docs/grid/studies/sc/index.md

 - `~m.rotation`: this grid's assigned rotation
 - `~m.fps`: this grid's assigned refresh rate

-We can also query `MonomeGrid` directly:
+We can also query `Monome` directly, for a bird's eye view on all of our devices:

-- `MonomeGrid.getConnectedDevices`: returns the serial numbers of each device that's been connected since the Server started
+- `Monome.getRegisteredDevices`: returns the serial numbers of each device that's been connected since the Server started
-- `MonomeGrid.getPortList`: returns the OSC ports of each device that's been connected since the Server started
+- `Monome.getPortList`: returns the OSC ports of each device that's been connected since the Server started
-- `MonomeGrid.getPrefixes`: returns the assigned prefixes of each device that's been connected since the Server started
+- `Monome.getPrefixes`: returns the assigned prefixes of each device that's been connected since the Server started

-We can also refresh the list of devices that have been connected since the Server started with `MonomeGrid.refreshConnections`.
+We can also refresh the list of devices that have been connected since the Server started with `Monome.refreshConnections`.

 ## 2. basics {#basics}